-budget.
+To first approximation, horizontal advection does not seem to be important in the seasonal heat budget.
 The progression appears to be consistent with a surface heat budget described by:

-$$\partial T/\partial t = Q_0/(\rho c_p H)$$ ^[7]
+$$\partial T/\partial t = Q_0/(\rho c_p H)$$

 where $\partial T/\partial t$ is the local time rate of change of the mixed layer temperature, and H is the mixed layer depth.
-Since only vertical processes (e.g., turbulent mixing and surface forcing) affect the depth and temperature of the mixed layer, the heat budget can be considered one-dimensional.
+Since only vertical processes (e.g. turbulent mixing and surface forcing) affect the depth and temperature of the mixed layer, the heat budget can be considered one-dimensional.

 A similar one-dimensional progression occurs in response to the diurnal cycle of buoyancy forcing associated with daytime heating and nighttime cooling.
-Mixed layer depths can vary from just a few meters thick during daytime to several tens of meters thick during nighttime.
-Daytime and nighttime SST can sometimes differ by over one degree Celsius.
+Mixed layer depths can vary from being just a few meters thick during daytime to being several tens of meters thick during nighttime.
+Daytime and nighttime SST can sometimes differ by over a degree Celsius.
 However, not all regions of the ocean have such an idealized mixed layer seasonal cycle.
 Our second example shows a more complicated seasonal cycle in which the tropical atmosphere and ocean are coupled.
-0020